shubham-kashyapi/CS6910-Deep-Learning-Assignment-4/README.md

 ## 2. Training (without wandb)
 The model can be trained using the `train()` method.
-A code sample illustrating the same is as follows:
+Code samples illustrating the same for CD and BGS are given below:

 ```python
 epochs = 10